 Nevertheless, they came.

 Between 1950 and 1970, Baltimore’s African American population nearly doubled.
 Historically based in the northeast and northwest of the city, black communities began overlapping with historically white neighborhoods.
 Middle- and upper-class whites, already in flight as a result of industrial job-loss, sped for the suburbs.
-The city lost more than 100,000 manufacturing jobs in the latter half of the 20th century.

 “This exodus dramatically affected commerce,” Michael Yockle recalls in a 2007 story for Baltimore magazine, “particularly along the city’s traditional Howard and Lexington streets shopping nexus, where a quartet of department stores—Stewart’s, Hecht Co., Hutzler’s, and Hochschild-Kohn—had thrived for decades, catering primarily to white ladies in white gloves.Slowly, these behemoths withered and expired, their customer base severely undermined by a tsunami of suburban malls that opened in the 1970s and 1980s.”